This post may include affiliate links; see our disclosure policy.

 How long does asparagus last?

 Fresh asparagus lasts refrigerated for 3 to 5 days.
-A best practice for storage: use those trimmed asparagus spears and stand them up in a jar or wide glass with 1 inch of water in the bottom.
+A best practice for storage is to use those trimmed asparagus spears and stand them up in a jar or wide glass with 1 inch of water in the bottom.
 Cover the tops with a plastic bag and refrigerate.
-However, we often just store our asparagus in the produce drawer and it does fine.
+However, I usually store my asparagus in the produce drawer, and it does just fine.

 Ways to use asparagus

-After you’ve mastered how to trim asparagus, there are so many asparagus recipes to use it!
+After you’ve mastered how to trim asparagus, there are so many asparagus recipes to try out!
 Here are some favorite ways to cook asparagus.

-A good knife can drastically improve your time in the kitchen!
-We’ve had our chef knives for over 10 years and they still work great.
-Our favorite knife is this 7″ Chef’s Knife.
-For safe storage, you can use a drawer knife organizer like this one.
+A good knife can drastically improve your time in the kitchen.
+I’ve had my chef’s knives for over 10 years, and they still work great.
+My favorite knife is this 7″ Chef’s Knife.
+For safe storage, you can use a drawer knife organizer.
 Make sure to keep your knives sharpened using a local service or home knife sharpener.

 Frequently asked questions